V4Fire/Client/src/components/form/b-select/README.md

 #### [preIconComponent]

-A name of the used component to show `preIcon`.
+The name of the component used to display the `preIcon`.

 ```
 < b-select :preIconComponent = 'b-my-icon' | :items = myItems